Coronaviruses

 Middle East Respiratory Syndrome (MERS)

 Middle East Respiratory Syndrome (MERS) was first reported in 2012 in Saudi Arabia and spread to more than 25 other countries.
 MERS originated in camels and emerged to infect people.
 Symptoms usually include fever, cough, and shortness of breath, and often progress to pneumonia.
 About 3 or 4 out of every 10 patients reported with MERS have died.
-MERS cases continue to occur, primarily in the Arabian Peninsula; however, as of 2019, there have been only two confirmed cases of MERS in the US, both in 2014.
+MERS cases continue to occur, primarily in the Arabian Peninsula; however, there have been only 2 confirmed cases of MERS in the US, both in 2014.

 Severe Acute Respiratory Syndrome (SARS)